Is Google Analytics Legal in Austria? Cookie Consent, the GA Ban, and Your Alternatives

 On top of consent rejection, ad blockers cut deeper.
 Safari's ITP blocks virtually all third-party cookies.
 Firefox partitions cookies by site.
 Combined, privacy browsers and ad blockers make another 20-25% of Austrian traffic invisible to cookie-dependent analytics.

-Add it up: Austria has 8.69 million internet users, 95.3% internet penetration, a EUR 13.45 billion e-commerce market, and nearly 2 million .at domains.
+Add it up: Austria has 8.69 million internet users, 95.3% internet penetration, a USD 13.45 billion e-commerce market, and over 1.5 million .at domains.
 If you're running cookie-based analytics, you're making business decisions based on a data sample that misses the majority of your visitors.

 What's coming in 2026 and beyond